 "It was a blessing from heaven," Marie said.
 From that seed, the Women's Endowment Fund grew.

-In 1993, Marie, Norma, and 104 other women raised a combined $106,000 to start the Women's Endowment Fund.
+Beginning in 1993, the Women's Endowment Fund was established with support from 100 women and one committed father (100 women donated a total of $100,000, and Charlie Booth gave $6,000 in honor of his wife and five daughters).
 It was a major accomplishment, particularly in the early 1990s, but it was also proof that the fund's mission of encouraging philanthropy among local women and girls was necessary and attainable.

 "We think so often of philanthropists as people who give millions, but through the Women's Endowment Fund, we all can be philanthropists," Marie said.